nachocaru/xaprb.com/content/blog/2006-04-30-how-to-optimize-subqueries-and-joins-in-mysql.md

          rows: 28
         Extra: Using index</pre>

-If you&#8217;re not familiar with analyzing MySQL query plans, here&#8217;s the synopsis: MySQL has decided to run the query from the outside in, not the inside out.
-I&#8217;ll look at each part of the query in turn.
+If you're not familiar with analyzing MySQL query plans, here's the synopsis: MySQL has decided to run the query from the outside in, not the inside out.
+I'll look at each part of the query in turn.

 The outer query simply becomes `select * from subcategory`.
-Even though there&#8217;s a limitation on `subcategory` in the inner query (`WHERE category = 14`), MySQL isn&#8217;t applying that filter to the outer query for some reason.
-I don&#8217;t know why.
-All I know is it&#8217;s doing a table scan (that&#8217;s what `type: ALL` means), and not using any indexes.
-That&#8217;s a table scan over several hundred thousand rows.
+Even though there's a limitation on `subcategory` in the inner query (`WHERE category = 14`), MySQL isn't applying that filter to the outer query for some reason.
+I don't know why.
+All I know is it's doing a table scan (that's what `type: ALL` means), and not using any indexes.
+That's a table scan over several hundred thousand rows.

-For each row in the outer query, it&#8217;s performing the inner query, even though there are no references in the inner query to values in the enclosing scope, because it has &#8220;optimized&#8221; the inner query by rewriting it to refer to the outer query.
+For each row in the outer query, it's performing the inner query, even though there are no references in the inner query to values in the enclosing scope, because it has "optimized" the inner query by rewriting it to refer to the outer query.
 At this point, the query plan becomes nested loops.
 For each loop in the outer query, the query probes into the inner query.
 Here is the query plan, after the optimizer rewrites it:

 <pre>select * from subcategory as s
 where &lt;in_optimizer&gt;(